-The 2022-2023 school year marks our twelfth year of operation serving 220 students from transitional kindergarten through eighth grade.
-Our student demographics are as follows: 79.6% White, 8.8% Hispanic, and 11.5% Other.
-35% of our students are identified as Socioeconomically Disadvantaged, 16.4% receive Special Education services, 7.1% are designated as GATE.
-We have four students designated as English Learners, and no Foster Youth.
-One family receives McKinney Vento services.
+The 2022-2023 school year marks our twelfth year of operation serving 221 students from transitional kindergarten through eighth grade.
+Our student demographics are as follows: 77.4% White, 9.5% Hispanic, and 13.1% Other.
+41.2% of our students are identified as Socioeconomically Disadvantaged, 16.3% receive Special Education services, 7.1% are designated as GATE .
+0.5% (1student) designated as an English Learner, and no Foster Youth.
+2.3% of families are eligible for McKinney Vento services.

 High school related priorities such as advanced placement courses, high school graduation and dropout rates, or college preparedness do not apply to this school.
 As a Charter School, we are not required to adhere to the Williams Act or required to adopt state mandated curriculum; however, our facilities received a rating of good on the Facilities Inspection tool and all our teachers are appropriately credentialed.
 At Redwood Preparatory Charter, we operate without a bargaining unit for either certificated or classified employees.

 Our school embraces five core values: Academic Excellence, Sense of Community, Social Responsibility, Collaborative Leadership, and Educating the Whole Child.
 Redwood Preparatory Charter School is committed to offering a quality, rigorous and meaningful educational program that sets students on the path to college or trade school, and empowers students to become productive, healthy, ethical citizens in a rapidly changing society.
 Through a curriculum based on core academic standards and research based best practices, we empower students to become self-motivated, lifelong learners.
 Utilizing assessments and data to guide our instruction, we ensure that all students reach their highest levels of academic achievement.
 Through participation in classroom, school, local and global communities, Redwood Preparatory Charter nurtures respect for diversity and civic responsibility.
 We establish a vigorous learning community that reflects and supports our common, core values.
 Children develop social responsibility and feel a greater sense of belonging in an environment which promotes close, long term relationships between classmates and teachers.
 In an atmosphere of collaboration and family involvement, which embraces considerate and clear communication, we believe that children flourish and grow to be healthy, competent, engaged members of our society.